EasyScience/EasyReflectometryLib/docs/experiment/experiment.rst

    m.resolution_function = resolution_function

-This will create a :py:class:`Model` instance where a resolution function is defined that has a FWHM that is determined from a linear interpolation.
+This will create a :py:class:`Model` instance where the resolution function defining the FWHM is determined from a linear interpolation.
-In the present case the provided data points are (`[0.01, 0.2, 0.31]`) and the corresponding function values are (`[0.001, 0.043, 0.026]`).
+In the present case the provided data Q points are (`[0.01, 0.2, 0.31]`) and the corresponding FWHM function values are (`[0.001, 0.043, 0.026]`).